I’ll get to that retailers…but first…

 Doesn’t have to be life-changing.

-But it does have to occur each day if you want to improve your conversion rates and get your employees to give great customer service.
+But it does have to occur each day if you want to improve your conversion rates and get your employees to give great service.

 It’s not so much we need to be taught as reminded what is important.